Skip to main content

 • Enables the stepped cumulative depth curve

-Trades (Advanced mode)
+Trades (Flow mode)

 • Aggregation

-• Combines smaller trades into grouped prints
+• Groups executed trades into larger prints

-• Helps reduce noise in fast markets
+• Helps reduce noise in fast-moving markets

 • Volume Filter

-Clusters (Advanced mode)
+Clusters (Flow mode)

 • Period